 While Silicon Valley and Oslo share a strong passion for technological innovation with a growing desire for Norwegian entrepreneurs to achieve the dream of international success, the path to funding success is quite different in Silicon Valley.

-When the entrepreneur has a prototype, beta customers and evangelists that can speak to the value the solution brings to the market, the entrepreneur is ready to begin to approach initial investors.
+When the entrepreneur has a prototype, beta customers, and evangelists that can speak to the value the solution bring to the market, the entrepreneur is ready to begin to approach initial investors.

 Therefore, in Silicon Valley, Customer Funding is often considered in conjunction with Angel Funding and prior to Institutional or Venture Funding.

 For the Norwegian entrepreneur dreaming of Silicon Valley, Next Step’s team would recommend leverage of any available public funding in Norway to provide initial investment to develop the prototype, gain market feedback and initial customers.
 Then, through Customer Funding achieve traction and validation before approaching angels or VCs for the investment needed to scale the business.